 Lately, there has been a lot of concern regarding privacy in e-commerce.
-We want to address your concerns and explain to you why we ask what we do and how we use that information.
+We want to address your concerns and explain why we ask for certain information and how we use it.
 Certain basic information is required to process any credit card purchase: name, address, telephone number, credit card number, and the date of expiration on the card.
-Usually the address you give must be the same as the one to which credit card bills are sent.
-This is to ensure YOUR security, so that no unauthorized purchases are made and sent to third parties.
-In addition to this basic information, we request your e-mail address, so that we may send you a confirmation of your purchase.
+Usually, the address you give must be the same as the one to which credit card bills are sent.
+This ensures YOUR security so that no unauthorized purchases are made and sent to third parties.
+In addition to this basic information, the Air & Water Show and E-Tix may request your e-mail address so that we may send you a confirmation of your purchase.
 This also helps to ensure your security and validate your identity.
 Remember, this e-mail provides your transaction ID and PIN!
-Milwaukee Air & Water Show does not share, rent, or sell the personal contact information of its members, past members or customers with any third party.
+Milwaukee Air & Water Show does not share, rent, or sell the personal contact information of its members, past members, or customers with any third party.

 Yes, you should care.
 Encryption is the process by which data (in this case information about you) is jumbled beyond recognition by a computer program.
 It is not mathematically feasible for any one person to break the encryption algorithms we employ.
 Encryption allows for secure transmission of your data to the various processing centers (like the Credit Authorizers), as well as for protection and evidence (beyond repudiation) of your ticket.